Color Testing

 Sabino is a Paint color pattern that is variably expressed and can range from white stockings and a blaze to white leg and face markings and extensive white spreading up from the belly into the body area.
 The mutation we detect is indicative of the Sabino1 gene.
 Homozygous sabinos may have more extensive white than heterozygous horses.
 There is more than one sabino gene so that a horse that appears to have the sabino pattern may test negative for the Sabino1 gene.
 So far all horses that test positive for Sabino1 have the sabino pattern.

 We offer testing for the three most common Splashed White mutations, SW1, SW2 and SW3.
-SW2 is due to a mutation in the PAX3 gene and SW1 and SW3 are mutations that occur in the MITF gene.
+SW2 is due to a mutation in the PAX3 gene, and SW1 and SW3 are mutations that occur in the MITF gene.
 All of the mutations are dominant and cause variable white spotting patterns, which can include a wide blaze, belly spots, extensive white leg markings and blue eyes.
 Deafness can also occur and is most often associated with SW2.
 Extreme expression of Splashed White is often described as the horse looking like it was dipped in white paint, with the legs and abdomen being white while the upper half of the horse is dark.
 However, horses with a splashed white mutation can also have minimal markings.
 Horses can have combinations of the SW mutations and SW1 and SW2 homozygotes can occur.
 No SW3 homozygotes have been found and it is assumed that this is a lethal genotype.

 WHY TEST: Breeders interested in producing white-patterned horses that want to increase their chances of producing horses with white-spotting.
 Horses carrying one or more of the SW mutations may produce additional white when crossed with horses carrying other white-spotting mutations such as tobiano and frame overo (OLWS carriers).
 Breeders may also want to avoid matings where both the sire and dam have SW3, which can result in early pregnancy loss.